russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Because Internet: Understanding the New Rules of Language and when was it published?

-How does Because Internet: Understanding the New Rules of Language explain the role of memes and emojis?
+How does Because Internet: Understanding the New Rules of Language address online communication?